Making the Most of Your Restaurant’s Online Ordering Software: Top Tips for Success

 A direct restaurant online ordering system, on the other hand, is a solution that requires more hands-on management, but helps you avoid those high commission fees.
-Having your own online ordering software means you can bring in more revenue and potentially return to profitability faster.
+Having your own online ordering software means you can drive more orders and bring in more revenue.

-Customers can explore your interactive online menu, then order right on your site.
-And, if you have a solution like TouchBistro Online Ordering, these orders flow right into your POS in real-time.
+Customers can explore your interactive online menu, then place an order for right now or schedule one for later directly on your website.
+And, if you have a solution like TouchBistro Online Ordering, these immediate and scheduled orders flow right into your POS in real-time.
 You get notified that a new order’s been made and can get to work preparing the food.

-Whether you’ve chosen to go direct, or use third-party apps, here are nine ways you can optimize your online ordering software to increase efficiency and sales.
+Whether you’ve chosen to go direct, or use third-party apps, here are 10 ways you can optimize your online ordering software to increase efficiency and sales.

-Going from dine-in to takeout often means having to change the way you do things, starting with the food you offer.
-Changing up your menu temporarily could help you best meet customer demands while taking care of your bottom line.
+Going from dine-in only to both dine-in and takeout often means having to change the way you do things, starting with the food you offer.

-Start by creating a smaller menu that’s easy to execute.
+Start by creating a takeout menu that’s easy to execute.
 By limiting the number of menu items, your kitchen staff won’t get overwhelmed preparing multiple recipes at once, allowing them to execute each order quickly and efficiently.
-This will help keep food costs and waste down, as well as limit the amount of staff you need in the kitchen, making it easier for them to keep a safe distance from each other.
+Having a simplified menu will help keep food costs and waste down, as well as limit the amount of staff you need in the kitchen, which can increase efficiency and productivity.

-Remove items from your menu that don’t travel well and items that aren’t that popular – these eat into your bottom line.
-COVID-19 has particularly fuelled the sale of comfort food at grocery stores and you may notice a similar trend at your restaurant.
+You should also consider removing items from your takeout menu that don’t travel well and items that aren’t that popular – these eat into your bottom line.

-Also, by sticking to simpler dishes, you ensure your menu is optimized for portability and quick delivery – meaning more orders and more deliveries.
+Lastly, by sticking to simpler dishes, you ensure your takeout menu is optimized for portability and quick delivery – meaning more orders and more deliveries.

-Integrating online ordering – with either a third-party integration or a direct ordering system – allows you to streamline the process, take more orders, and stay organized.
-It also minimizes order mistakes and could lead to an 11% to 20% increase in revenue.
+Integrating online ordering – with either a third-party integration or a direct ordering system – also helps you to streamline the process, take more orders, minimize order mistakes, and stay organized

-With a direct system, versus using a third-party delivery app, you could keep additional profit by avoiding service fees, and minimize the need to furlough your employees by keeping them on as delivery drivers for your own fleet.
+Not to mention, with a direct system, versus using a third-party delivery app, you keep additional profit by avoiding service fees.

 You work hard to drive traffic to your restaurant’s website so that customers can learn more about you, find out when you’re open, and what’s on the menu.
 Next, make it seamless by adding an “Order Now” button directly on your website.